Grants Open & Upcoming

 Three types of scholarships are available:

 - Scholarships for Year 9 students of Māori descent undertaking secondary education in New Zealand who have demonstrated financial need, academic ability and aptitude.
-Applications are open 1 Dec 2024 – 31 Mar 2025.
+NOW CLOSED.

 - Scholarships for undergraduate students of Māori descent undertaking tertiary studies.
 Priority may be given to STEM learning pathways.
 Applications are open 1 Dec 2024 – 31 May 2025.